 0121 607 8165Suite 2A, Blackthorn House, St Pauls Square, Birmingham, B3 1RL 8.30am to 6.30pm Monday to Friday

-Steve Butler Surveyors Birmingham are mebers of the The Royal Institution of Chartered Surveyors which is an independent professional body established by Royal Charter.
+Steve Butler Surveyor has lived near to Birmingham all his life and is thus very familiar with the area.
+He trained in Birmingham to undertake his Chartered Surveyors examinations.
+Steve has been surveying, valuing and managing a portfolio of properties in Birmingham since qualifying as Chartered Surveyor in 1992.
+The Royal Institution of Chartered Surveyors which is an independent professional body established by Royal Charter.
 Since 1868 the RICS has been setting and upholding the highest standards of excellence and integrity.
 It is the world's leading professional body for surveyors.
+Steve Butler has also passed the Government's Home Inspector Examinations and is a qualified commercial energy surveyor and associate member of the Chartered Institution of Legal Executives.

 Our Birmingham Surveyors noted the thin roof and sides of the dormer are likely to have limited if any insulation.
 The Structural Survey report suggested that improvement of these areas might be difficult.